-Writing samples must be produced as independently as possible by the student.
-If teachers provide text for the student or apply their own revisions to the student's work, this must be reflected in the score, particularly in the rubric area of Independence.
-Teachers are expected to explain how edits and revisions were made and indicate the student's contribution to the creation of the sample.
+Writing samples were to be produced as independently as possible by the student.
+If teachers provided text for the student or applied their own revisions to the student's work, this must have been reflected in the score, particularly in the rubric area of Independence.
+Teachers were expected to explain how edits and revisions were made and indicate the student's contribution to the creation of the sample.

-Writing samples dictated to a scribe must be written verbatim, with the scribe assuming capital letters and basic punctuation.

-Teachers are permitted to submit student's constructed-responses to reading comprehension questions as the basis of the writing samples, even if those responses are already part of the evidence compiled for the ELA-Reading strand.
+Writing samples were produced using the student's primary mode of communication; for example, dictated to a scribe, with the scribe assuming the use of capital letters and basic punctuation.
+Teachers were permitted to submit a student's constructed-response to reading comprehension questions or other topics as the basis for their writing samples, even if those responses were already included in the evidence compiled for another portfolio strand.